Scripps Research scientists make annual Highly Cited Researchers list

 Cross-field

-- Ardem Patapoutian, PhD, professor of neuroscience
+- Ardem Patapoutian, PhD, professor of Neuroscience and Presidential Endowed Chair in Neurobiology

 Patapoutian is focused on researching protein sensors that allow humans to feel different chemical and physical stimuli, including pain, temperature and pressure.
 His work—the first to uncover these sensors—was recognized with the 2021 Nobel Prize in Medicine or Physiology.

-- David Nemazee, PhD, professor of immunology and microbiology
+- David Nemazee, PhD, professor of Immunology and Microbiology

 Nemazee studies immune response and tolerance and his work has contributed greatly to the understanding of vaccinology, including methods to target HIV and influenza.

-- Meng Yuan, PhD, institute investigator of integrative structural and computational biology
+- Meng Yuan, PhD, institute investigator of Integrative Structural and Computational Biology

 Yuan’s research focuses on immune recognition of microbial pathogens, antigen presentation and structure-based design of vaccine and therapies.

-- Eric Topol, MD, executive vice president and professor of molecular medicine; director and founder of Scripps Research Translational Institute; and The Gary and Mary West Chair of Innovative Medicine
+- Eric Topol, MD, Executive Vice President and professor of Molecular Medicine; Director and Founder of Scripps Research Translational Institute; and The Gary and Mary West Chair of Innovative Medicine

 Topol’s scientific focus is on the ability of genomic and digital data, and artificial intelligence to individualize medicine across healthcare landscape.

-- John Yates, PhD, professor of molecular medicine
+- John Yates, PhD, professor of Molecular Medicine

 Yates is the lead inventor of the SEQUEST software and algorithm, a critical foundation in the field of proteomics that has advanced the accuracy and effectiveness of mass spectrometry.